ericmitt/IotPnp/SenseHat/SenseHat_Tuto.md

-# Plug and Play with .NET core, Azure IoT and Raspberry PI SenseHat
+# Azure IoT Plug and Play with .NET core, Azure IoT and Raspberry PI SenseHat

 Create a Plug and Play devices with .NET core 3.1 running on Raspberry PI and manipulating real sensors data.